sukykaur/AzureISO/Data Analytics/Azure Security and Compliance Blueprint - ISO 27001 and 27018 Data Analytics Overview.md

 - [Agent Health](https://docs.microsoft.com/en-us/azure/operations-management-suite/oms-solution-agenthealth): The Agent Health solution reports how many agents are deployed and their geographic distribution, as well as how many agents which are unresponsive and the number of agents which are submitting operational data.
 -	[Activity Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Activity Log Analytics solution assists with analysis of the Azure activity logs across all Azure subscriptions for a customer.

 **Azure Automation**: [Azure Automation](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker) stores, runs, and manages runbooks.
 In this solution, runbooks help collect logs from Azure SQL Database.
-The Automation [Change Tracking](https://docs.microsoft.com/azure/automation/automation-change-tracking) solution enables customers to easily identify changes in the environment.
+The Automation [change Tracking](https://docs.microsoft.com/azure/automation/automation-change-tracking) solution enables customers to easily identify changes in the environment.

 **Azure Monitor**:
 [Azure Monitor](https://docs.microsoft.com/azure/monitoring-and-diagnostics/) helps users track performance, maintain security, and identify trends by enabling organizations to audit, create alerts, and archive data, including tracking API calls in their Azure resources.

 **Application Insights**:
-[Application Insights](https://docs.microsoft.com/azure/application-insights/) is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+[Application Insights](https://docs.microsoft.com/azure/application-insights/) is an extensible Application Performance Management service for web developers on multiple platforms.
 It detects performance anomalies and includes powerful analytics tools to help diagnose issues and to understand what users actually do with the app.
 It's designed to help users continuously improve performance and usability.

 ## Threat model